takwakochbati/code_interpreter_PythonREPL/README.md

 # Python code interpreter

- A Python code interpreter using PythonREPL agent.
+ A Langchain Agent that interprets Python code (using PythonREPL) as well as Pandas CSV: Python Agent Executor + CSV Agent Executor.